payush624/payush624/README.md

 ### ✨ About Me ✨
-- 🔭 I’m currently working as an Operation Executive in Mumbai, India
 - 🌱 I’m currently learning Data Analysis and Statistics
 - 📚 I Love Data Cleaning and using Excel, G-Sheets for my day to day work.